 The early Australia Day issues reflected the attitudes of the time.
 There were a few flag stamps (some I covered here).
 The 1979 issue (at the top of this page) featured an illustration of the first raising of the Union Jack on Australian soil.
 (Has any other ‘national day’ stamp in history featured the raising of another nation’s flag?
 It says everything you need to know about the current debate.)

-1984 featured a building called Cooks’ Cottage, which belonged to the father of Captain James Cook, who stepped onto Australia’s east coast in 1770 and declared that it belonged to Britain.
-It was shipped from Yorkshire over to Melbourne.
-You can visit it now, and imagine what it must have been like to be the father of a navigator.
+1984 featured a building called Cooks’ Cottage, which belonged to the father of Captain James Cook, who stepped onto Australia’s east coast in 1770 and declared that it belonged to Britain now.
+The cottage was shipped from Yorkshire over to Melbourne.
+You can visit it today, and imagine what it must have been like to be the father of a navigator.

 Themes of colonialism, settlement, and flags continued until 1984, after which AP started finding more creative ways to mark our official nationalism.
 This included a 1986 issue featuring an Aboriginal Wandjina spirit protecting the continent, and an attractive golden wattle stamp in 1990.

 But not in 1988.
 1988 marked the bicentenary of British settlement/invasion/etc. It was a huge philatelic event, with precursor issues from as early as 1984.
 Credit where it’s due, the first of these was a large issue acknowledging indigenous culture under the moniker ‘The First Australians’.

 But the bicentennial issues naturally climaxed in a patriotic orgasm on January 26, 1988, as a bunch of tall ships sailed into Sydney Harbour and whitey congratulated himself on having been here for 1/325th of his indigenous brothers and sisters.
 (The issues then continued on through the subsequent years, marking the European spread throughout the land.)

 In 1993, Australia Post took a welcome step away from gauche jingoism.
 Two stamps featuring the (European-style) art of indigenous artist Albert Namatjira were a precursor to four superb years of modern Australian art on stamps, which can wait for a whole blog entry to themselves some day.